 In Finland, it is possible to file the master file for a line of business that the Finnish entity is part of.
-The business line has to be independent enough from other business lines and a description of centralized functions and transactions of the Group has to be also included.
+The business line has to be independent enough from other business lines and a description of centralised functions and transactions of the Group has to be also included.

 - 2. To simplify administrative burden to domestic entities, Mexico offers the possibility of lodging only one master file when several entities of the same MNE operate in the country.
 This approach makes sense especially where all entities of the same group are dealt with by the same office in the tax administration. - 3.
-Some countries (e.g. Austria, China) require local taxpayers to file the master file, even if the domestic entity falls within the exemption threshold which would otherwise apply, in cases where there is another entity of the MNE group that must prepare a master file in a foreign jurisdiction.
-For China, the local MNE entity is required to file a master file if either: a) the Chinese entity is part of a multinational group that files a master file; or b) related party transactions exceed CNY 1 billion (~ EUR 125 million).
+Some countries (e.g. Austria, China) require local taxpayers to file the master file, even if the domestic entity falls within the exemption threshold which would otherwise apply,31 in cases where there is another entity of the MNE group that must prepare a master file in a foreign jurisdiction.
+For China, the local MNE entity is required to file a master file if either: a) the Chinese entity is part of a multinational group that files a master file; or b) related party transactions exceed CNY 1 billion (equivalent to approximately EUR 131.17 million).32